La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 To create a Lojban name, follow these rules:

 1. the name must end in a consonant except **'**.
-If notб add a consonant at the end yourself.
+If not, add a consonant at the end yourself.
 Additionally, wrap it with a dot from each side: **.lojban.**.
 2. vowels can only be placed between two consonants:  **.sam.**, **.no'am.**
 3. double consonants are merged into one: _dd_ becomes **d**, _nn_ becomes **n** etc. Or a **y** is placed between them: **.nyn.**
 4. if a voiced and an unvoiced consonants are next to each other, insert a **y** between them: **kv** becomes **kyv**.
 Alternatively, you can remove one of the letters instead: **pb** can be turned into a single **p** or a single **b**.